aljawaid/TemplateManager/README.md

 **Task Comments**
 - Show total number of comments created
-- Saved comment templates can be selected from each task through a `Favourites` bar
+- Saved comment templates can be quickly copied from each task
 - Global templates are shown in each task above the comments section

 **Revised Project Sidebar**